nibalizer/OBS-Opensource.com/post.md

 ## Where does OBS come from

 OBS is developed by a small team working in the open.
 Most of the code has been written by jp9000/Jim.
 Several other people have made serious contributions to the project.
 OBS has a very active forums on the main website.
 The forums is where users post plugins that they have created.
+OBS has a rich plugin ecosystem.
 The project has two very active IRC channels: '#obsproject' for user chat and support, and '#obs-dev' for developer chatter.
 Both of these IRC channels are on Quakenet.
 Users can click "Community Chat" on the website and be taken to a web bridge to quakenet where they can ask questions.
 A group of helpful (and handsome) support volunteers try to answer questions and help the users solve their issues.

 ![Community chat guidelines](ob-community-chat-agreement.png)